ritikamak/CS1530_SoftwareEngineering/README.md

 # chess-application
-A chess app developed using Stockfish and Gradle.
+A chess app programmed in Java.
+Designed using Model-View-Controller design pattern.
+Developed using Stockfish and Swing.
+Deployed and tested using Gradle and JUnit.

 ## Features:
-* Ability to change color of pieces
+* Ability to change piece colors
 * Ability to flip the board
 * Automated kibitzer
 * Side panel showing taken pieces